sidekick-coder/db/docs/providers/vault.md

 # Vault Provider

-This provider is used have a database with encrypted items.
+This provider is used to have a database with encrypted items.

 A password is required to create, update or delete items in the database.